 Easy to clean

-checks all of the boxes needed to earn it out Editors' Choice award.
-The durability and overall design impressed us in testing, and the ease-of-use and cleaning allowed for high scores in our rating metrics.
-Though it is heavier than its plastic counterparts, we enjoyed the fact that the Hydro Flask kept our drinks hot on chilly days and cold on hot ones.
+The Hydro Flask's durability and overall design impressed us.
+That, combined with the ease-of-use and cleaning gave it the highest score.
+Though it is heavier than its plastic counterparts, we like that the Hydro Flask kept our drinks hot on chilly days and cold on hot ones.
 From carrying around town to long backcountry hikes, we were always happy to take the Hydro Flask.
 The rim is smooth for sipping from and doesn't get hot when the bottle is full of hot liquid.
 The carrying handle is simple and comfortable, and not too bulky.
 Also, if you want to change out the lid for some reason, Hydro Flask offers a variety of lid options.

-Spring of 2017 brought in a new kid on the block and gave the Hydro Flask a run for its money.
+2017 brought the Hydro Flask competition.
 The 36oz Yeti Rambler came close to rising to the top

 as the Top Pick for Stainless Steel but fell short only because the bottle was a bit too heavy to be useful.
 Check out the full review of the Yeti Rambler if you're looking for an even sturdier version of the Hydro Flask.